rfuehrer/syno_autoshutdown/README.md

 chmod 775 /volume1/control/syno-autoshutdown/autoshutdown.sh
 /volume1/control/syno-autoshutdown/autoshutdown.sh
 ```
+You must run this task/script as root, as some commands are not allowed as users.
+The task must also be defined to start at boot time so that the execution of the script can be ensured.

 3. Define a second task to be started manually.
 This task help to deaktivate the shell script if you don't want to be interruped by a system shutdown (e.g. partition cleanup/repair if no client system is online)